hernantas/typeio/docs/pages/05-parser.md

 # Parser

-While schema is powerful, schema main purpose is to check if the data is valid or not.
+While schema is powerful, schema main purpose is to describe the data and check if the data is valid or not.
 That's why the schema contain type-guard (`is`) and data validation (`validate`) method but not transformation method.

 Its not always ideal since the data received especially from third-party can have different type from what we declare on schema.